Kansas City Attorney For Whistleblowers’ Rights

 Generally, a person becomes a whistleblower by reporting a company’s wrongdoing or illegal activity to a government agency or other party with the authority to investigate or otherwise address the violation.
 In many whistleblower cases, such violations include:

 - Violations of state or federal laws

-- Failing to comply with public policy or local regulations
+- Failure to abide by other public policies or local regulations

 Whistleblower protections are also afforded to people who assist in investigations into corporate wrongdoing, or to people who testify at trials related whistleblower cases.
 For example, financial industry professionals may become whistleblowers by participating in Securities and Exchange Commission (SEC) investigations.

 In many cases — such as with qui tam claims under the False Claims Act — whistleblowers may be entitled to significant awards or compensation.
 At LG Law, we can explain your rights and options regarding these matters.